Metaform/dcsa/content/en/documentation/overview/milan-2025/_index.md

 - Deployment patterns across Azure, Fulcrum, and Opiquad-hosted clouds

 ### 🤝 Industry and Ecosystem Alignment
-Leaders from Catena-X, Manufacturing-X, IDSA, iSHARE, and the OPC Foundation shared how they are building production-grade data spaces with real-world constraints:
+Leaders from Catena-X, Manufacturing-X, IDSA, iSHARE, **OPCF**, and the OPC Foundation shared how they are building production-grade data spaces with real-world constraints:
 - Automotive, supply chain, and energy sectors are prioritizing interoperability and self-sovereign identity
 - Small and medium enterprises (SMEs) must be first-class citizens, with minimal onboarding friction
 - Cross-domain and international cooperation is essential — “no one wants to onboard to five data spaces five different ways”
+- **OPCF highlighted its role in bridging industrial automation and data spaces, including initiatives such as [“OPC UA for Battery Solutions”](https://opcfoundation.org/news/press-releases/opc-ua-for-battery/) where European Cloud partners, Fraunhofer, Catena-X, Microsoft, Huawei, and others are prototyping a digital battery passport**

 ### 🧱 Standards and Regulation
 With the EU Data Act taking effect, aligning with emerging standards became a top priority.
 Topics included: